GeniaV/stellar-burgers-backend/README.md

 ## Description

 `/password-reset`

 This route is used for sending password reset requests.
-The scheme is as follows: the client sends a request to the server with an email.
-After receiving the request, the server sends a code to the specified email, which must be entered to create a new password on the password change page (it will open after sending).
+The scheme is as follows: the client sends a request to the server with an **email.** After receiving the request, the server sends a code to the specified email, which must be entered to create a new password on the password change page (it will open after sending).
 Since the project is done for educational purposes, a fake SMTP service Ethereal is used.
 When the server is running on the computer, a temporary password and login for Ethereal are displayed in the console.
 You must enter them on the [website](https://ethereal.email/) to log into  account and view the code sent in the email.

+`/password-reset/reset`

+This route is used for the direct setting of a new password.
+The client sends a request, in the body of which they include **the new password** and **the code** from the email.
+The controller accepts this information, creates a new hashed password for the respective user, and removes the field containing the password reset code.

 ## Stack